 Jean gets out her iPhone.
 She dials Jack’s number.

 Jean: “Jack, did you see the McDonalds breakfast money I put out by the TV remote control.
 Oh good.
 You drove, right?
 Cool.
-Well, I’m here with Jean.
+Well, I’m here with Shirley.
 We’re sitting at the South Street Cafe.
 The cafe is playing 80’s Madonna right now over the speakers.
 The song Erotic just ended.
 Oh you wouldn’t believe who sat down beside us.
 That cute barista with the long brown hair and the long long legs.
 She asked how you are doing.
 You should come down.
 The smiley barista doesn’t start her shift for another hour.
 I’ll buy you a cup of coffee.
 Really you would rather sit on the couch, finish your fries, and surf Facebook.
 Good boy!”

 Don’t become an unplanned grandmother.
 Educate yourself on what foods not to feed your son: